alexkisielewicz/travel-shutter/README.md

 - CategoriesPanel: A component that presents a panel with categories buttons for filtering posts.

+- Comment: A container that is repetively used to display comments under each post.

 - DropdownMenu: A reusable component that creates a dropdown menu interface, allowing users to select options or navigate through different sections, utilizes by authenticated user to manipulate own content, used in user profile, in post detail view for edit/delete options and in comments section to edit/delete comments.

+- Footer: Footer is visible on every page across the app with the fixed bottom position.
+It contains copyright information and social links.

 - InputError: A component that displays an error message or validation feedback related to input fields in forms, helping users understand and correct any errors.